-Sweet, spicy, sticky, and delicious, this goop-approved version of the takeout classic is not only better for you, but actually tastes better, too.
+Sweet, spicy, sticky, and delicious, this goop-approved version of the takeout classic not only is better for you but actually tastes better, too.
 If you don’t have a wok, use your biggest sauté pan and serve with brown rice on the side.

 1. Heat the oil in a wok over medium-high heat.
 Season chicken breast pieces generously with salt, then sear in the pan for about 1 minute per side, or until nicely browned.